 Or perhaps making that type of connection with another person scares you.
 There is a vulnerability in relationships, and if you find it difficult to be open with another person, you may simply be avoiding the issue by continually seeking out sex without meaningful connection.

-Remember, sex and intimacy are not the same thing, even though they can be interrelated.
+Remember, sex and intimacy are not the same things, even though they can be interrelated.
 Sex is a physical act.
 Intimacy is closeness, openness, love, understanding, and the feeling that you are very important in another person’s life, and that they are very important in yours.

 What Is It You Really Want?